 Be Brave - Help Others

-Vancouver Firefighter Charities (VFC) is composed of 830 of Vancouver’s firefighters who volunteer off-duty to make our community a better place.
-Our firefighters have proudly built our own community-based programs; Snacks for Kids, Sports for Kids, Toys for Kids, Lifelines for Seniors and the Comfort Cart at the BC Cancer Agency.
+Vancouver Firefighter Charities (VFC) is composed of 840+ of Vancouver’s firefighters who volunteer off-duty to make our community a better place.
+Our firefighters have proudly built our own community-based programs; Snacks for Kids, Sports for Kids, Toys for Kids, and Lifelines for Seniors.
 These programs are proudly subsidized by Vancouver Firefighters’ generous donations made through our Pay Roll Donation Program, where our firefighters donate over $180,000 annually.

 During the Great Depression, Firefighters provided food and clothing to the underprivileged on what became know as “Sunshine Days”.
 Vancouver Firefighters have continued this tradition over decades as they donate both their time and money to support a wide variety of important charitable causes.

-The VFC is proud to partner with many other charitable organizations throughout the Lower Mainland to provide presence, volunteers and support at their own events.
-In addition, VFC-owned programs provide financial support to a number of organizations, meaning that single donations go a long way in the community.
+The VFC is proud to partner with many other charitable organizations throughout Vancouver.
+In addition, VFC’s Community-Base Programs provide financial support to a number of organizations, meaning that single donations go a long way in the community.

-More than 830 men and women comprise Vancouver Fire & Rescue Services, each of who is fiercely proud of his or her work and is dedicated to serving the people of this city.
-Each Firefighter’s job is to protect the lives and properties of Lower Mainland citizens, but it doesn’t stop there and Firefighters don’t stop at the end of their shift.
+More than 830 men and women comprise Vancouver Fire Rescue Services, each of who is fiercely proud of his or her work and is dedicated to serving the people of this city.
+Each Firefighter’s job is to protect the lives and properties of Vancouver’s citizens, but it doesn’t stop there and Firefighters don’t stop at the end of their shift.

 Vancouver Firefighter Charities is incredibly diverse in terms of its scope and realized mandate.
-The charitable participates in program development and execution, numerous fundraising activities, and actively partners with other important charitable organizations throughout theLowr Mainland.
+VFC participates in program development and execution, numerous fundraising activities, and actively partners with other important charitable organizations throughout Vancouver.

-Through the charitable, members of VFRS are deeply involved in the community and spend thousands of hours supporting dozens of worthwhile charities, including BC Children’s Hospital, Muscular Dystrophy Canada, the BC Lung Association and the BC Professional Firefighters’ Burn Fund.
+Through VFC, members of VFRS are deeply involved in the community and spend thousands of hours supporting dozens of worthwhile charities, including BC Children’s Hospital, the BC Lung Association and the BC Professional Firefighters’ Burn Fund.